Conversion Marketing: Breaking Down The Art and Science Behind It

 Before getting into the know-how of conversion marketing, let’s take a step back to understand what conversion rate is and how it can be dissected for various channels –

 Defining Conversion Rate

-Conversion rate is simply defined as the percentage of visitors on your website who complete a desired goal.
-A conversion can be anything from clicking a CTA button, filling up a form, to making a purchase.
+Conversion rate is simply defined as the percentage of visitors to your website who complete the desired goal.
+A conversion can be anything from clicking a CTA button, and filling up a form, to making a purchase.

 To streamline their marketing campaigns, marketers need to figure out and compare the return on investment for each of the channels they use to drive conversions.
 Therefore, one common way of viewing conversion reports is by segmenting them by the following traffic sources –

 - Paid – Visitor landing on your website through paid promotions

 - Organic Search – Visitors landing on your website organically through search results

 - Direct – Visitors accessing your website directly by entering the URL into a browser

 - Social – Visitors landing on your website through social channels

 - Referral – Visitors coming to your website from other domains